fassko/fassko.github.io/Content/blog/swift-solidity-structure-functions.md

 ## Functions

 Functions can be declared inside and outside the `contract`, similar to Swift.
-It can execute a piece of code.
+They can execute a piece of code.

 ```
 contract HelloSwiftFromSolidity {